dbt-labs/metricflow/config-templates/salesforce/README.md

 ## Steps to test

-1. Add thes configs to your metricflow model directory (this shoud be the same directory you specified in model_path during setup)
+1. Add these configs to your MetricFlow model directory (this should be the same directory you specified in `model_path` during setup)
-2. Update the sql_table parameter to point to your salesforce tables. i.e salesforce.opportunity --> my_salesforce_schmea.my_opportunity_table
+2. Update the `sql_table` parameter to point to your Salesforce tables. i.e salesforce.opportunity --> my_salesforce_schmea.my_opportunity_table
 3. Run `mf validate-configs` to run validation on the configs.
 4. Test some of the metrics included in the configs by running the following commands
     * `mf query --metrics opps_created --dimensions ds`
     * `mf query --metrics closed_won_opps --dimensions ds --dimensions owner_id__full_name`
     * `mf query --metrics converted_leads --dimension ds --dimensions lead_source`